NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

 ## Table of contents

 ## How do I access the knowledge infrastructure?
-The ACEnano knowledge infrastructure is freely available (*under implementation*) to anyone interested in accessing or uploading data (including protocols and experimental results) related to physicochemical characterisation of nanomaterials.
+The ACEnano knowledge infrastructure is freely available to anyone interested in accessing or uploading data (including protocols and experimental results) related to physicochemical characterisation of nanomaterials.

+* *Under implementation*

 ## What are the main features of the knowledge infrastructure?
 The ACEnano knowledge infrastructure (KI) is built using an open source software and includes multiple database instances (relational and non-rational (NoSQL) database) to optimally accommodate the requirements of the different data types (raw and processed data, summary results and protocols).